USA

 Specific Tax on Sellers

-Yukta taught 14 days ago
+Yukta taught about 2 months ago

 Yukta tutored a learner from Surprise on various elasticity concepts, including price, income, and cross elasticity of demand, using examples and calculations.
 The learner practiced applying formulas and interpreting the results.
 Yukta will send the essay questions and answers, and they scheduled another lesson to continue practicing.